If youโve discovered or suspect that your child is purging, it can be deeply alarming and confusing. You may be wondering: Why would they do this?

 When a person is engaging in purge behavior they need intensive care.
 Ideally, they need providers who understand the dangers of diet culture and work from a non-diet perspective.

-Providers should not be weight-conscious or promise that a person will not gain weight.
+Providers should not be weight-conscious or promise that a person will not gain weight in eating disorder recovery.
 They should definitely not promise weight loss.
 These approaches are outdated and often deepen the underlying reasons for purge behavior.

 4. Soothing purges